A guide for spiritual seekers, leaders, and companions

 Challenges: Compassion fatigue, setting boundaries

-Common defenses: Over-functioning disguised as service; conflict avoidance.
+Common defences: Over-functioning disguised as service; conflict avoidance.

 Dwelling markers: Sustainable service, comfort and joy without spotlight